avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

    tests in a local process is tightly coupled and hard coded into the test execution code

-Now let's shift our attention to the N(ext)Runner architecture.
-In the N(ext)Runner architecture, a :class:`avocado.core.nrunner.Runnable` describe a "code payload" that will be executed, but they are not executable code themselves.
+Now let's shift our attention to the nrunner architecture.
+In the nrunner architecture, a :class:`avocado.core.nrunner.Runnable` describe a "code payload" that will be executed, but they are not executable code themselves.
 Because they are **data** and not **code**, they are easily serialized